Knee Injury Lawyer in San Jose

 Other types of ankle and foot injuries, include:

 - Plantar fasciitis

 - Heel spurs

 - Stone bruise

 If you or someone you know suffered a knee, ankle or foot injury while at work, you should not wait to tell your boss or a person of authority that you were hurt.
 Per law, you only have 30 days from when the injury occurred to notify your boss of the accident and resulting injury.
 Thirty days can pass very quickly especially when you’re dealing with an injury.
 Don’t wait to notify your employer – submit a brief letter telling your boss how and when the injury happened today.

 San Jose Ankle Injury Lawyer

-If you’re unsure what needs to be done to obtain workers’ compensation benefits, please call San Jose Workers’ Compensation Attorney Group right now at 408-850-6566.
-We’ll return your call promptly and quickly put you in touch with an experienced knee injury attorney in the area.
+If you’re unsure what needs to be done to obtain workers’ compensation benefits, please call a San Jose workers comp lawyer At San Jose Golden State Workers Compensation right now at 408-850-6566.
+We’ll return your call promptly and quickly put you in touch with an experienced knee injury attorney or any carpal tunnel syndrome lawyer San Jose, crps injury lawyers San Jose and hand injury attorneys San Jose in the area.
 You won’t be charged for the referral and you can even discuss your case for free with the attorney we connect you with.
 You are under no obligation to hire the attorney we refer you to and there is no legal fee until your case is won.